Ndidi’s centre-back role temporary – Leicester City boss Rodgers | Goal.com

 Ndidi’s centre-back role temporary – Leicester City boss Rodgers

-The midfielder featured in a defensive role for the Foxes in their opening Premier League game of the 2020-21 season against West Bromwich Albion, pairing Caglar Soyuncu at the heart o the foxes defence.
+The midfielder featured in a defensive role for the Foxes in their opening Premier League game of the 2020-21 season against West Bromwich Albion, pairing Caglar Soyuncu at the heart of the Foxes defence.

-The Nigeria international was deployed into the unfamiliar role due to the unavailability of Wes Morgan, Jonny Evans and Filip Benkovic.
+The Nigeria international was deployed in the unfamiliar role due to the unavailability of Wes Morgan, Jonny Evans and Filip Benkovic.

 The 23-year-old starred for the Foxes in the position, helping them to keep a clean sheet and secure a 3-0 victory in the encounter.